 - Swelling and inflammation around the joint

-As the disorder gets more serious, additional symptoms may develop, including:
+As the condition becomes more serious, additional symptoms may develop, including:

 - Pain, even during rest